 1. Contributes to Bone Health

 Vitamin D plays a role in calcium absorption into the bones.
-Calcitriol (converted Vitamin D) works with the parathyroid hormone to maintain calcium levels.
-Additionally, Vitamin D has an effect on other important vitamins and minerals that contribute to both health including Vitamin K and phosphorus.
+Calcitriol (converted vitamin D) works with the parathyroid hormone to maintain calcium levels.
+Additionally, vitamin D has an effect on other important vitamins and minerals that contribute to both health, including vitamin K and phosphorus.
 Vitamin D is partially responsible for maintaining phosphorous levels in the blood, and since vitamin D affects calcium’s ability to bind to proteins, it’s believed that it’s also linked to vitamin K.

 When vitamin D levels are low, the parathyroid becomes overactive.
 This is known as hyperparathyroidism and results in drops in phosphorous.
 Phosphorus, in addition to calcium and other compounds, is needed in order to properly mineralize bone density.

 2. Helps Manage Blood Sugar Levels and Can Prevent Diabetes

 Diabetes symptoms result from a lack of insulin or inadequate insulin secretion following increases in insulin resistance.
 According to research conducted at the London School of Medicine and Dentistry, calcium is necessary for insulin secretion, and vitamin D promotes calcium absorption and utilization, therefore contributing to the regulation of insulin secretion.
 (16)